Content Reviewed by: Tucker Clagett • July.17.2021 Vertified Content

 So if a husband was driving and his wife was the passenger, and he ran a red light causing a car accident in which she was injured, she could not sue.
+A passenger not related to the driver could sue.
+The only thing different is the family relation of the driver and passenger.

 The law was supposed to prevent unseemly lawsuits between family members.
 In my opinion, the real reason was to protect the insurance companies.
+They just didn’t want to pay their own insured.

 In my example, there is one insurance policy covering the husband and wife.
 In the eyes of the insurance company, the wife should not be able to sue and get money from her own insurance policy.